OSINTer-Platform/OSINTer/README.md

 ## What are profiles?
 To understand the script, an understanding of the profiles that enables this script to run in the first place is certainly neccessary.
 Profiles are in short simply data structured in a JSON format specifying where and what to scrape.
 These are custom created on a site to site basis, and since nearly all news sites have the same structure (more or less) on all of their articles, they're made to describe some generic rules on where to find given pieces of information on a page, like in what HTML element with what tag the date is to be found, or what element is encapsulating the text in the articles.

 The goal with the profiles is to be as generic as possible, with the most in common with each other, to prevent a programming hell of having to program in every possible edge case that could appear in an article, and instead allow the script to use a few simple rules for scraping the articles that are the same for all sites.
-With that said though there are two different types of profiles, fortwo different kinds of websites.
-The first one is for the sites that offer are liable RSS feed which conform to standards.
-This one is the prefered method, since it's not only the simplest method for gathering the newest articles from asite, but oftentimes also the most reliable.
+With that said though there are two different types of profiles, for two different kinds of websites.
+The first one is for the sites that offer a reliable RSS feed which conforms to standards.
+This one is the prefered method, since it's not only the simplest method for gathering the newest articles from asite, but often times also the most reliable.

 Some site hovewer, does not offer a RSS feed, or maybe they, but it doesn't conform to the standard.
-Here classic webscraping of the front page is used to find the 10 newest articles, and while it does not offer the same reliability as the RSS feeds, it does allow for gathering of articles from basically any news site.
+Here classic webscraping of the front page is used to find the newest articles, and while it does not offer the same reliability as the RSS feeds, it does allow for gathering of articles from close to any news site.

 ## In Depth Details